Marion County school personnel to receive $800 stipend for extra pandemic duties

 “I really appreciate these principals.
 Mrs. Conover... you’ve earned the support of the community,” Board Member James Saunders said. “and Dr. DeVaul, you’re a leader among leaders and you gave a great report today... so thank you.”

+- The board approved grant spending for continuation of the Imagination Library Program.

+- Marion County Schools received a $250,000 grant to purchase and upkeep Chromebooks for students in the district.

-The next school board meet is scheduled for Nov.
+The next school board meeting is scheduled for Nov.
 1 at 6 p.m. at the central office on Mary Lou Retton Drive in Fairmont.

 Commented